-At the first sign of discomfort, it is important to express some of the milk from the breasts until they feel comfortable again.
-This can be done by hand expressing, using a breast pump or ideally by your baby latching well to drain the breasts.
-By expressing to comfort, or feeding her baby frequently, a mother will avoid having very sore and tender breasts, and reduce the risk of painful mastitis symptoms or developing an abscess.
-Ideas for engorgement relief are described further in Engorged Breasts and include a combination of breast drainage, massage, cold therapy, and suitable anti-inflammatory medication.
+At the first sign of discomfort, it is important to remove some of the milk from the breasts until they feel comfortable again.
+This can be done by hand expressing, using a breast pump, or ideally by your baby breastfeeding to drain the breasts.
+By expressing to comfort, or feeding her baby frequently, a mother will avoid having very sore and tender breasts, and reduce the risk of the engorgement leading to a blocked duct, painful mastitis (inflammation of the breast) or developing a breast abscess (pocket of infection in the breast).

 Milk not letting down

 When a baby starts to breastfeed, milk is released from the breast in a neurohormonal reflex (involves nerves and hormones) known as the milk ejection reflex or “let-down”.
 However sometimes engorgement can be so severe that a mother can’t seem to get her milk to let-down at all, her breasts will feel hard, lumpy and very painful.
 The mother may describe them as being “blocked” or that “the milk is stuck” and she just can’t express any milk.
 Her baby, who would normally be the ideal trigger for a let-down, may also be refusing to latch, or be unable to latch because the nipple or breast may have changed shape.
 In these situations even a very good breast pump may not always help; it may make the congestion or swelling (oedema) worse by pulling more tissue fluid and blood into the engorged area.